-WATER CHAPTER PLAN MAPS
+POTABLE WATER PLAN MAP

-The Prince William County Comprehensive Plan Proposed Water Projects map that illustrates this plan reflects existing potable water facilities and proposed facility improvements.
-The data shown on the map include the range of pipe sizes already existing or planned by the Service Authority for that particular system or area.
+The Existing and Projected Potable Water Facilities Map (Figure 1) reflects existing potable water facilities and proposed facility improvements.
+The data shown on the map include the range of pipe sizes planned by the Prince William County Service Authority for that particular system or area.